bbautista9/docs/content/sql/concepts/about-sql/about-sql.md

 SQL stands for **S**tructured **Q**uery **L**anguage, and is the programming language implemented by a database management system (DBMS) used for managing and querying data held in a relational database.

 SQL has been an ANSI standard since 1986 and each different DBMS has its own implementation of this standard.
-These different implementations have varying adherence to the standard, so in practice SQL code of any complexity is not typically transferrable between different DBMS systems without some modification.
-However, because of the standard, skills learned in one DBMS system are largely applicable to another.
+These different implementations have varying adherence to the standard, so in practice SQL code of any complexity is not typically transferrable between different DBMSs without some modification.
+However, because of the standard, skills learned in one DBMS are largely applicable to another.

 ## Types of Statements